omkar-shelke25/cka-killercoda/migrate-ingress-to-gateway/step1.md

-## 🎴 The Migration Game - Survive or Die
+## 🎴 CKA: The Migration Game - Survive or Die

 ---